Students, check back frequently here and on the COVID-19 page for updated answers. (Updated on August 26, 2020)

 What is HCC doing?

-Highland Community College is continuing to follow the changing social environment closely.
-We received guidance from the Centers for Disease Control, the World Health Organization and Kansas Department of Health and Environment.
-We will provide updates as frequently as we can.
+Highland Community College has resumed face-to-face classes for the Fall 2020 semester.
+All classrooms have been spaced and class capacities have been lowered to allow for social distancing.
+We are following guidance from the Centers for Disease Control, the World Health Organization, and the Kansas Department of Health and Environment.

 When your instructor emails you a Zoom link, that link takes you to a virtual room where you will meet over video.
 Just click on the link in the email from your instructor and you'll join an instant meeting.

 Before joining a Zoom meeting on a computer or mobile device, you can download the Zoom app from our Download Center.
 Otherwise, you will be prompted to download and install Zoom when you click a join link.